JustWhit3/higgs-decay-classification/Reference guides/README_reference_guides.md

 #### Plot_distributions.py

-This document contains a detailed description of what "Plot_distributions" functions, used in the main code, do.
+This document contains the definition and explanation of the "plot_distribution" functions.
 There are two functions defined in my program: `plot_distributions` and `plot_distributions_final`.This functions are useful for the plotting of the distributions of each model.
 I'll explain only the second one, because it's more complete and extended in respect to the first one.
 So, this one takes 7 arguments:

 + "prediction_val" that are prediction data for the validation set.
 It's a 2-dim array.